This article on unique candidate screening questions was originally published in June 2019. It has since been updated as of August 2023.

-This screening question also gives potential employees an opportunity to talk about company culture and values that are important to them.
-It helps recruiters gauge not only how the candidate would fit in with the overall company culture, but how they can add to it.
+This interview screening question also gives potential employees an opportunity to talk about company culture and values that are important to them.
+It helps recruiters gauge not only how the candidate would fit in with the overall company culture but also how they can add to it.
 Do you feel they share your company’s values and bring a fresh perspective you’re missing?
 That candidate could be the perfect fit.
 On the other hand, if the candidate’s work environment and culture expectations don’t align with your company and its values, it’s unlikely they’ll be a good fit.

 Take it one step further: “Everyone has unique strengths.
 On your would-be team, we have an abundance of [insert team dynamic or strength here].
 What could your skills add to that environment?”

 With an abundance of assessments and personality tests, most candidates will at least have some concept of their strengths.
 Whether it’s DiSC or an app-based assessment, candidates who are interested in professional development will have an idea of their work style.
 Their answer will speak to interpersonal skills and self-awareness and tell recruiters about how the candidate sees themselves.
 Do their strengths and work styles comfortably balance out the current team, or would they clash and have difficulty settling into the role?